-NOTE: Students are responsible for finding out the date and time of the final exams once the schedule is posted by the Examinations Office.
-Conflicts with the final schedule exam must be reported directly to the Examinations Office, not to your instructor.
+PLEASE NOTE: Students are responsible for finding out the date and time of the final exam once the schedule is posted by the Examinations Office.
+Any conflicts or problems with the scheduling of the final exam must be reported directly to the Examinations Office, not to your instructor.
+It is the Department's policy and the Exmination Office's policy that students re to be available until the end of the final exam period.
 Conflicts due to travel plans will not be accommodated.